Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Modifying and given by Assumption

-The observer (\ref{LP19}) is just an illustration of what can be obtained by using in a very nominal way our tools.
+Observer (\ref{LP19}) is an illustration of what can be obtained by using in a very nominal way our tools.
 We do not claim any property for it.
-For example, by using another design, an observer of dimension $2$, globally convergent on $\OuvEx$, can be obtained.
+For example, by using another design, an observer of dimension $2$, globally convergent on $\OuvEx$, can be obtained. $\triangle$\end{example}